The Senior Seminars are the premier archaeology and heritage series in English language at the University of Bologna.

 Academic Coordinator: Prof. Annalisa Marzano

-Upcoming confirmed speaker (exact date to be announced):
+Upcoming confirmed date (exact speaker and title to be announced):

 Students are either expected to attend eight (8) seminars or six (6) seminars and one (1) short course over the course of two years.
 Senior Seminar is a pass/no pass class and, in order to get 6 credits (CFU), students are required to deliver a 3000 - words cumulative paper on the seminars attended, starting from the exam session in June.